VivianNg9/VivianNg9/README.md

 Hi there, I'm Vivian - a data enthusiast.

+This GitHub is where I share my projects and learnings as I grow in the world of analytics.
+Thanks for stopping by — feel free to explore, connect, or just say hi!

 ### **Technicall Skills**

 - **Programming Languages:** Python, R, SQL (MySQL, SQL Server, PostgreSQL), Excel (Pivot Table, Power Query, VBA)